-When you are looking for a high protein meal that isn’t meat, this chickpea loaf is a great option.
+When you are looking for a high-protein meal that isn’t meat, this BBQ chickpea loaf is a great option.
 It is basically a meatloaf, packed with veggies and hearty chickpeas (garbanzo beans), just without the meat!

 This is a vegetarian recipe, and if you make careful selections in the Worcestershire sauce, soy sauce, and breadcrumbs, it could also be vegan.
 A filling meal that is a great option that everyone can enjoy.

 BBQ Chickpea Loaf Recipe